-The experience your employees have with digital systems in the workplace contributes to their overall experience of being part of the company.
+The digital workplace experience – the way your employees are linked in with digital systems in the workplace – contributes to their overall experience of being part of the company.
 The way that they interact with the technology, how reliable it is, how easy it is to use, how it helps them to access information and data and how it helps them be productive and efficient all combine to create an overall digital employee experience.

 - Digital workflows (are there too many steps to complete a task?)

 - The adoption of new technology in the workplace

 - Being given timely access to systems during onboarding

 - Being given appropriate training in new systems